 This last tip focuses heavily on fiction writers, but non-fiction writers may find it useful too.
 Basically, if the character dialog or tone is too mechanical or distant, the reader will not be held in the story.
-If characters converse in a way that does not ring true for them as a character or the way people actually converse, you risk loosing a reader’s attention.
+If characters converse in a way that does not ring true for them as a character or the way people actually converse, you risk losing a reader’s attention.

 I think this may be one of the most uniquely challenging aspects of writing good fiction.
 I’ve literally put down books because the dialog or characters don’t ring true.

 So, how do you befriend your characters?
 Simple.
 Get to know them.
 I really like to use a character design sheet to create and document a variety of details about characters.
 This can be incredibly useful while writing a novel, because there’s a very real chance the nature of your important characters will change as the book develops.

 I’m not going to link to any specific Character Templates online, but Googling will reveal dozens of premade options.
 I suggest making a Word document with your favorite or most useful questions from a variety of existing templates.
 Creating your own template is really the only way to go in my opinion.
 You need to qualify the Template based on your own writing style and the way you think about your characters.

 But to get you started, here’s a list of some standard information that’s useful for getting to know your character: